EDH-TEAM/kandahar_university_wms/README.md

 ---

-## Role of EDH-TEAM
+## Role of EDH-Technalogy

-This project was fully designed, developed, tested, and maintained by **EDH-TEAM**.
+This project was fully designed, developed, tested, and maintained by **EDH-Technalogy**.

-EDH-TEAM was responsible for:
+EDH-Technalogy was responsible for:

 - Project planning
 - System analysis